 A key element in the state's voter ID law, and one that has made it less susceptible to legal challenge than the laws of many other states, is its so-called fail-safe provision: anybody not presenting authorized ID at the polls is supposed to be offered a provisional ballot which they can fill out.
 If the signature on the ballot application matches that on the voting rolls, the ballot is counted just like one cast at the polling place.
-But as in 2012, we continued to see in 2016 - the first Presidential election when photo ID was required of voters - that this fail-safe is sometimes ignored by poll workers.
+But as some of these examples show, our monitors have found some poll workers ignoring this fail-safe and turning people away without offering a provisional ballot.